widderslainte/uod/01_primer/20_questions.md

-# Jeff's Twenty Questions - for Uod
+# Twenty Questions - for Uod

 1. **What is the deal with my cleric's religion?**